 - Can be use on track that is mounted down on a layout.

 - We know their are a few pier version of this tool.
 But the screw acts like a gear reduction and makes it very easy to put a lot of force on the rails so it bits into the pin.

-- This tool in NOT meant to repair the rails by fixing the overall shape back to ordinal.
+- This tool in NOT meant to repair the rails by fixing the overall shape back to ordinal but can help it.

 - You will need to adjust the top set screw for the track types.
 You want the jaws to remain parallel with each other when crimping.

 - requires 1/8" & 5/32" hex wrench